arispapapro/Garlito-Shoutcast-Player/README.md

 # Garlito.js

 Garlito.js is a simple shoutcast radio player.
+You can check the [demo]https://garlito.fabricradio.com/) version.

 ## Demo